ajs1037/firebase-app/README.md

 * and much more....

-### Below I walk you through real world scenarios and breifly explain how I would solve them.
+### Below I walk you through real world scenarios and briefly explain how I would solve them.

 ###### Part 2.1